Synvya/ai-concierge/README.md

 ## Analytics Pipeline
 - Each browser gets a persistent `visitor_id` and per-session `session_id`.
-- Every chat query increments counters in Redis for daily visitor/session counts and per-session queries.
+- Visitor and session counters are maintained in memory during a request window.
 - Aggregated payloads (unique visitors, sessions, query count, and raw queries) are pushed to S3 as JSON (`analytics/daily/<date>/<session_id>.json`).
 - In local mode the backend writes to MinIO using the same AWS SDK calls.